 That time I was serving with the Army Headquarters and on Monday morning I was called by our boss, General Mohinder Puri.
 He said “Reji, it is matter of pride and a God send opportunity for you to command a unit.
 You must move immediately as the posting is ‘forthwith.’
 Please look after the soldiers under your command.
 There is a lot of hype going around in our field formations.”

 I realised what the Generals said soon after reaching our unit in the operational area.
-It appeared that most Commanding Officers (CO) were in an overdrive to prove the ‘combat readiness’ of their Battalions/ Regiments.
-It appeared that the Brigade Commanders and COs were in a competitive mood to prove to the Generals their superiority in combat readiness.
+It appeared that most Commanding Officers (CO) and Brigade Commanders were in an overdrive to prove the ‘combat readiness’ of their Battalions/ Regiments.

 Some would have even contemplated issuing their men with disruptive coloured under-wears (disruptive coloured vests were being issued).
 That was the height of ‘combat readiness’ in vogue at that time.